jacobmyung/Comp-Sci-Portfolio/README.md

 - [Education](https://github.com/jacobmyung/Comp-Sci-Portfolio/blob/main/README.md#education)
 - [Contact](https://github.com/jacobmyung/Comp-Sci-Portfolio/blob/main/README.md#contacts)
 ## Portfolio Projects
-In this section I will list my projects and briefly describe the technology stack used to solve cases.

 ### Dashboard Improvement
 **Goal:** To develop and update four dashboards/graphs for Turlock Irrigation District (TID).
 Also needed to be developed in specific packages and languages approved by TID.